 INVEST IN HEALING

 When I walked into a Psychiatrist's office I was at my wits end.
-I was experiencing panic attacks multiple times a day while my husband was on assignment and while raising 3 kids after I spent 5 days in the hospital and had two massive abdominal surgeries.
-How I even made it two weeks is beyond me.
+I was experiencing panic attacks multiple times a day while my husband was on assignment and while raising 3 kids after I spent 5 days in the hospital and had two invasive abdominal surgeries.
+How I even made it two weeks without my husband there is beyond me.
 But I walked in and said, "I just need something to make these things that make me stop breathing go away, now."
 She then sat and did a full psychiatric evaluation on me.
-We talked about my childhood if I was ever sexually abused or assaulted, what it was like growing up, who I was raised by basically everything.
+We talked about my childhood if I was ever sexually abused or assaulted, what it was like growing up, who I was raised by... basically everything.
 She sat there and said, "I believe that you should talk to someone because you have been through a lot of traumatic things and think in your own words are "small peas" and they are not, by any means."
 That is when I realized that maybe just maybe that something wasn't right with how I grew up and it was okay to feel that way.
-After a few sessions with her, I decided that I was going to invest in healing with the help of medication and others help.
+After a few sessions with her, I decided that I was going to invest in healing.
 It has been hard each time I've met a counselor or I've had to find a new one because of insurance reasons, but each one of them has helped me mend myself.

 Your Rose Colored Glasses Are Gone